 Tanzania is a country in East African.
-Tanzania is known for its vast wilderness and wildebeest Migration.
+Tanzania can show you the vast wilderness and wildebeest Migration.
+You can also perform Mountain trekking and Chimpanzee tracking too.
 It has many wonders of the world and UNESCO Heritage sites.

 African Safari is an overland journey, usually a trip by tourists to Africa.
 In the past, the trip was often a big-game hunt, but today, safari often refers to trips to observe and photograph wildlife—or hiking and sightseeing, as well.